Nathan Healy

 Sales Tax Exemption State tax exemption No state or local sales tax on solar equipment and installation.
 Reduces upfront cost immediately.
 Learn More

-Arizona’s Solar and Wind Sales Tax Exemption removes state sales tax from the purchase and installation of solar and wind energy systems for your home.
-This means you won’t pay the standard Arizona sales tax (which varies by location but is typically around 5-10%) on your solar panels, inverters, batteries, and other system components, as well as the labor costs for professional installation.
+Arizona’s Solar and Wind Sales Tax Exemption removes state sales tax from the purchase and installation of solar and wind energy equipment for your home.
+This means you won’t pay Arizona’s sales tax (currently 5.6% at the state level) on the cost of solar panels, inverters, mounting equipment, wind turbines, and related components, or on the labor costs for professional installation.
+This exemption applies automatically at the point of sale, reducing your upfront costs immediately.

 Ready to start saving with solar?